 - There is a fact that the lifetime cost of pet over life is worth $20,000, which includes routine vaccines and teeth cleaning during veterinary visits.
 There are other several things including grooming, dog bowls, leaches, food, toys, flea medication and so many other matters that requires paying for.
 If you are working for many long hours or traveling a lot then you might need to hire a dog walker.

 - If you do enough research then getting the right dog will be so easy.
 It all depends on your own living lifestyle.
+Here’s a helpful checklist to help you on this journey.

 Types of dog breeds: